MauryaRitesh/AI_Lyrics/README.md

 ****Coding the Network****

 We are using Keras with Tensorflow as backened.
-Keras kets us to create and solve our problems in a object oriented way.
+Keras lets us to create and solve our problems in an object oriented way.
-So, there are basically two dependencies for this repo, which can e installed in CMD by typing:
+So, there are basically two dependencies for this repo, which can be installed in CMD by typing:

     pip install keras
     pip install tensorflow

-That's it.
+We are done to proceed further!
 Now just run the following in CMD:

     python main.py